Reserve your spot in the caravan.

 Can I bring my dog?

 Yes!
-Baja is one of the most dog-friendly places you’ll ever visit.
+Baja is one of the most dog-friendly places you’ll ever visit, and our expeditions are designed around guests bringing their dogs.
+We are the self-proclaimed most dog-friendly caravan in Baja, after all!
 We’ll guide you through the necessary paperwork and vet requirements for the border.
 Paquito (my dog) is actually a rescue from Baja!
 If you want to adopt a dog, you'll have plenty of opportunities during this trip, as well!

 What’s included in the price?

-Guided route from start to finish, camping spots, permits, border document preparation, whale tour (when in season), and 10+ delicious group meals.
+Guided route from start to finish, camping spots, permits, border document preparation, whale tour, and 10+ delicious group meals.
 You cover your own fuel, groceries, auto insurance, travel medical insurance, and any personal spending.
 We can help you organize auto and travel medical insurance through our partners.

 How many people will be on the trip?